Clinical neuropsychology: Assessment

-Following a neuropsychological assessment it is important to complete a comprehensive report based on the assessment conducted.
-The report is for other clinicians, as well as the patient and their family, so it is important to avoid jargon or the use of language which has different clinical and lay meanings (e.g. intellectually disabled as the correct clinical term for an IQ below 70, but offensive in lay language).
-The report should cover background to the referral, relevant history, reasons for assessment, neuropsychologists observations of patient's behaviour, test administered and results for cognitive domains tested, any additional findings (e.g. questionnaires for mood) and finish the report with a summary and recommendations.
-In the summary it is important to comment on what the profile of results indicates regarding the referral question.
-The recommendations section contains practical information to assist the patient and family, or improve the management of the patient's condition.
+Following a neuropsychological assessment, it is important to complete a comprehensive report based on the assessment conducted.
+The report is for other clinicians, as well as the patient and their family, so it is important to avoid jargon or the use of language that has different clinical and lay meanings (e.g., "intellectually disabled" as the correct clinical term for an IQ below 70, but offensive in lay language).
+The report should cover the background to the referral, relevant history, reasons for assessment, neuropsychologist's observations of the patient's behavior, tests administered and results for cognitive domains tested, any additional findings (e.g., questionnaires for mood), and finish the report with a summary and recommendations.
+It is important to comment on what the profile of results indicates regarding the referral question.
+The recommendations section contains practical information to assist the patient and family or improve the management of the patient's condition.

 Educational requirements of different countries

 The educational requirements for becoming a clinical neuropsychologist differ between countries.
-In some countries it may be necessary to complete a clinical psychology degree, before specialising with further studies in clinical neuropsychology, while other countries offer clinical neuropsychology courses to students who have completed 4 years of psychology studies.
-All clinical neuropsychologists require a postgraduate qualification, whether it be a Masters or Doctorate (PhD, PsyD or D.Psych).
+In some countries, it may be necessary to complete a clinical psychology degree before specializing with further studies in clinical neuropsychology, while other countries offer clinical neuropsychology courses to students who have completed 4 years of psychology studies.
+All clinical neuropsychologists require a postgraduate qualification, whether it be a master's or doctorate (PhD, PsyD, or D.Psych).

 Australia

-To become a clinical neuropsychologist in Australia requires the completion of a 3-year Australian Psychology Accreditation Council (APAC) approved undergraduate degree in psychology, a 1-year psychology honours, followed by a 2-year Masters or 3-year Doctorate of Psychology (D.Psych) in clinical neuropsychology.
-These courses involve coursework (lectures, tutorials, practicals etc.), supervised practice placements and the completion of a research thesis.
+To become a clinical neuropsychologist in Australia requires the completion of a 3-year Australian Psychology Accreditation Council (APAC)-approved undergraduate degree in psychology, a 1-year psychology honors, followed by a 2-year master's or 3-year doctorate of psychology (D.Psych) in clinical neuropsychology.
+These courses involve coursework (lectures, tutorials, practicals, etc.), supervised practice placements, and the completion of a research thesis.

-Masters and D.Psych courses involve the same amount of coursework units, but differ in the amount of supervised placements undertaken and length of research thesis.
-Masters courses require a minimum of 1,000 hours (125 days) and D.Psych courses require a minimum of 1,500 hours (200 days), it is mandatory that these placements expose students to acute neurology/neurosurgery, rehabilitation, psychiatric, geriatric and paediatric populations.
+Master's and D.Psych courses involve the same amount of coursework units but differ in the amount of supervised placements undertaken and length of research thesis.
+Master's courses require a minimum of 1,000 hours (125 days) and D.Psych courses require a minimum of 1,500 hours (200 days).
+It is mandatory that these placements expose students to acute neurology/neurosurgery, rehabilitation, psychiatric, geriatric, and pediatric populations.